marcus-crane/f4wf-py/README.md

 # What is it for?

-WOR, short for Wrestling Observer Radio, is a near-daily podcast/radio show from [Dave Meltzer](https://twitter.com/davemeltzerWON) and [Bryan Alvarez](https://twitter.com/bryanalvarez).
+Wrestling Observer Radio (WOR) is a near-daily podcast/radio show from [Dave Meltzer](https://twitter.com/davemeltzerWON) and [Bryan Alvarez](https://twitter.com/bryanalvarez).

 The actual show itself requires a paid account to access the audio files.
-The content is worth it, however unfortunately, a lot of podcast clients don't support private podcasts.
+While the content is worth it, you're outta luck when it comes to accessing it with the majority of podcast clients.
+A lot of them, including general fan-favourite [Pocket Casts](https://www.shiftyjelly.com/pocketcasts/), don't support feeds requiring authentication.

-Personally, I like to use Pocket Casts and they only support public podcasts so this is a small Flask app that generates a "public" feed that's usable with it.

-# Public?!
-Whoa, you're like pirating and stuff??

-Haha, not quite!

-The rest is to be written bleh bleh
+Personally, the tradeoff in having to use ugly UI alone was enough motivation to figure out how to make the feed accessible using Pocket Casts.

+# Whoa, so it's public now?
+Like piracy?!

+Not at all!

+The current iteration of this script generates a publically accessible RSS feed, however the actual stream is authenticated by the server using legitimate credentials.
+My personal feed is only for myself.

+The main reason for having the feed publically accessible was just so I didn't have to think about credentials getting caught in server logs should they be sent part of a query but ideally, it might be preferrable than the current setup which is essentially security through obscurity.

+# Does it work?

+Pretty seamlessly!
+I have it set to automatically download the latest episodes and it works perfectly.
+The only downside is that it breaks support for scrubbing to a certain point if you're streaming, as opposed to downloading.

+I wonder if that's due to the script not explicitly forwarding the content length?
+Maybe I'll look into it one day but I rarely, if ever, stream this podcast.

+# How are you hosting it?

+Personally, I'm using [Gunicorn](http://gunicorn.org/) on a small Linux VPS I run all of my sites off and it uses systemd to keep it running.
+I've only just figured out how to actually deploy Python scripts properly thanks to this project so I might actually write about it sometime.

+# Give me a fun fact

+I wrote part of the script while wearing a [Bullet Club](https://en.wikipedia.org/wiki/Bullet_Club) shirt funnily enough.

+# I have a question about a thing

+I'm still somewhat new to Python but feel free to send me a message on [Twitter](https://twitter.com/sentreh).